 This is a sponsored post.
 I was provided product for this project.
 All opinions are my own.

-Foremost, it is key that you do not have your Silhouette Design software open when you are downloading and installing fonts.
+The most important step in installing fonts, is that you do not have your Silhouette Design software open when you are downloading and installing fonts.
 Be patient, as that will come later.
 If you are mid project, and decide you want to add a font, you will need to close the entire program and reopen it to use the font after you have downloaded it.

 First, you need to find the fonts.
 I have an entire Pinterest board dedicated to Fashionable Fonts!
 This is where I find the best ideas for pairing fonts, as I have a terrible eye for things like that!
 Two of my favorite sites to search for free fonts are DaFont or SoFontsy.
 DaFont tends to have a larger selection of fonts, but SoFontsy also has paid fonts.
 So if you are looking for something super specific, you may have to pay a small amount and buy it.